Design System · Singtel · 2019

 • BDocumented in the usage guide.
 Motion specs alongside visual specs helped designers understand component behaviour, not just appearance.

 • CPlug-and-play.
-Other designers could add micro-interactions without designing from scratch — still compliant with Ember.
+Other designers could add micro-interactions without designing from scratch and still have it be compliant with Ember.

 Insight Building components one-at-a-time led to inconsistent interaction patterns.
 Categorisation into 5 groups made motion design scalable.